 - 3.5 The integrated model will streamline the NPS SW and Devon Norse structures into a single JV under one Director.
-The service will become more multi-disciplinary, creating efficiencies for example onsite FM staff undertaking less technical elements of property management previously carried out by more costly surveyors, and a common work management portal. - 3.6 Many rates have improved or are cost neutral.
-This includes the right fee for the right service at competitive rates.
-The officer group consider the rates overall represent fair value when comparing the service and fees against known market rates.

-- 3.7 In some cases this includes broader services within the fee, whereby DCC has secured more comprehensive work tasks within specification, reflecting that a JV service brings more. - 3.8 Construction fees will continue to be fixed at Project Gateway stage 3 (industry standard stages for design and construction) giving DCC greater cost predictability; this a key element articulated through consultation with property professional leads. - 3.9 The team has negotiated financial and technical parameters whereby DCC will not be obliged to commission all work from Norse.
+The service will become more multidisciplinary, creating efficiencies for example onsite FM staff undertaking less technical elements of property management previously carried out by more costly surveyors, and a common work management portal. - 3.6 Many rates have improved or are cost neutral, with the right fee for the right service at competitive rates.
+The officer group consider the rates overall represent fair value when considering the service and fees against known market rates.
+In some cases this includes broader services within the fee, whereby DCC has secured more comprehensive work tasks within specification, reflecting that a JV service brings more. - 3.8 Construction fees will continue to be fixed at Project Gateway stage 3 (industry standard stages for design and construction) giving DCC greater cost predictability; this a key element articulated through consultation with property professional leads. - 3.9 The team has negotiated financial and technical parameters whereby DCC will not be obliged to commission all work from Norse.
 This was from consultation feedback and gives the Council flexibility and choice with some latitude to commission other specialist providers in particular areas on an optional basis. - 3.10 The discussions have included TUPE, pension rights and redundancy provisions.
 This has ensured the new arrangement would not increase the Council's liability, and in some circumstances draws a line under historic obligations the Council held.
-Naturally the Council's sites or services are likely to change in the future, which can be accommodated based on circumstances. - 3.11 A review of risks and any disbenefits has been carried out by the workgroup and peer group, including a financial appraisal of the new proposed rates.
-Appendix Two identifies the Financial headlines of the negotiated proposal.
+Naturally the Council's sites or services are likely to change in the future, which can be accommodated based on circumstances. - 3.11 A review of risks and any disbenefits has been carried out by the workgroup and peer group, including a financial appraisal of the new proposed rates. - 3.12 The model will continue to support over 1,250 primarily Devon based jobs and support local employment.
+This applies both to Devon based personnel, and also to the extensive local supply chains used by the service. - 3.13 An independent Economic Impact Review of Devon Norse services (in 2017) identified that 91% of Devon Norse employees live in Devon.
+The value of Devon Norse supply chain expenditure was £1.2 million, with 57% of supplies sourced within Devon, 10% in the SW region, with only the tail end sourced further afield.
+There is an overall ethos of spending locally wherever possible.